siberry/fewpjs-object-orientation-in-javascript-dumbo-web-career-031119/README.md

 ## Conclusion

-There is a lot to involved in writing Object Oriented code.
+There is a lot involved in writing Object Oriented code.
 In the upcoming lessons, we will build `class`es from scratch and talk about the different ways we can design them.
 Later on, we will introduce `class` interactions and how many instances of different `class`es can work together.
 Object Orientation